Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

 The $\lh$ valued trigonometric polynomials have a natural operator system structure.
 Those polynomials which satisfy $p^* = p$ are termed \emph{hermitian}.
-The positive cone $\mathcal C$ consists of those hermitian polynomials $p$ for which $p(z) \geq 0$ for all $z \in \mathbb T^d$; that is, such that $p(z)$ is a positive operator for all $z$.
-Thus, for all $z$ and for all $f\in \eH$, $\ip{p(z)f}{f} \geq 0$.
-If instead $\ip{p(z)f}{f} > 0$ for all $z$ and all $f\neq 0$, $p$ is said to be \emph{strictly positive}.
+The positive cone $\mathcal C$ consists of those hermitian polynomials $p$ for which $p(z) \geq 0$ for all $z \in \mathbb T^r$; that is, such that $p(z)$ is a positive operator for all $z$.
+Such $p$ are termed \emph{positive}, and for all $z$ and $f\in \eH$, $\ip{p(z)f}{f} \geq 0$.
+If instead for some $\epsilon > 0$, $\ip{p(z)f}{f} > \epsilon \|f\|^2$ for all $z$ and all $f\neq 0$ (equivalently, $p(z) \geq \epsilon 1$), $p$ is said to be \emph{strictly positive}.
 If $p = q^*q$, $q$ an analytic polynomial, then $p$ is called an \emph{hermitian square}.
 Finite sums of such squares are positive, and it is natural to wonder if this describes all elements of $\mathcal C$.
 For polynomials in one variable, the \fr theorem gives a positive answer.

-In this paper, we look at operator valued polynomials in two variables, and show that once again there is a description of each element in the positive cone as a finite sum of squares of analytic polynomials.
-This extends known results for strictly positive polynomials, where the polynomials evaluate to operators with spectrum bounded away from $0$ (or equivalently, are non-singular in the matrix context).
-It is worth noting that requiring $q_j$ to be analytic when $p = \sum q_j^*q_j$ is not particularly restrictive, since $z^{N_j} q_j$ will be an analytic polynomial for sufficiently large $N_j$ and $p = \sum q_j^* z^{N_j\,*} z^{N_j} q_j$.
-This sort of cancellation is the source of many of the challenges in solving this problem.
+Here it is shown that when considering operator valued polynomials in two variables over a finite dimensional Hilbert space, once again there is a description of an element in the positive cone as a finite sum of squares of analytic polynomials, both extending and improving known results for strictly positive polynomials.
+Observe that requiring polynomials $q_j$ to be analytic when $p = \sum q_j^*q_j$ is not particularly restrictive, since $z^{N_j} q_j$ will be an analytic polynomial for sufficiently large $N_j$ and $p = \sum q_j^* z^{N_j\,*} z^{N_j} q_j$.
+This sort of cancellation is the source of many of the challenges in this context.